-Dr. Yasmin Nair is a Chicago-based writer, activist, academic, and commentator.
+Dr. Yasmin Nair is a freelance writer, activist, academic, and commentator.
 The bastard child of queer theory and deconstruction, Nair has numerous critical essays, book reviews, investigative journalism, op-eds, and photography to her credit.
-Her work has appeared in publications like In These Times, The Awl, The Chicago Reader, GLQ, The Progressive, make/shift, Time Out Chicago, The Bilerico Project, Windy City Times, Bitch, Maximum Rock’n’Roll, and No More Potlucks.
+She has appeared in publications like In These Times, Monthly Review, The Awl, The Chicago Reader, GLQ, The Progressive, make/shift, Time Out Chicago, The Bilerico Project, Windy City Times, Bitch, Maximum Rock’n’Roll, and No More Potlucks.

 Nair's writing and organising address issues like neoliberalism and inequality, queer politics and theory, the politics of rescue and affect, sex trafficking, the art world, and the immigration crisis.
-Her work also appears or will appear in various anthologies and journals, including Captive Genders: Trans Embodiment and the Prison Industrial Complex, Singlism: What It Is, Why It Matters and How to Stop It, Windy City Queer: Dispatches from the Third Coast and Arab Studies Quarterly.
-Most recently, her work has appeared in the Lambda-nominated anthology, Gay Press, Gay Power: The Growth of LGBT Community Newspapers in America, edited by Tracy Baim.
+Her work also appears in various anthologies and journals, including Captive Genders: Trans Embodiment and the Prison Industrial Complex, Singlism: What It Is, Why It Matters and How to Stop It, Windy City Queer: Dispatches from the Third Coast, Arab Studies Quarterly and Gay Press, Gay Power: The Growth of LGBT Community Newspapers in America.

-Nair is a co-founder and member of the editorial collective Against Equality; she contributed to their first book, Against Equality: Queer Critiques of Gay Marriage as well as the second, Against Equality: Don’t Ask to Fight Their Wars, and the third, Against Equality: Prisons Will Not Protect You.
-She is also a member of the Chicago grassroots organisation Gender JUST (Justice United for Societal Transformation) and recently became its Policy Director (a volunteer position) and co-cordinator of the Chicago chapter of South Asians for Justice, a new group devoted to forging a radical South Asian-inflected political vision outside of electoral politics and Bobby Jindal.
+Nair is a co-founder and member of the editorial collective Against Equality; she contributed essays on gay marriage, hate crime legislation, and Don’t Ask, Don’t Tell to their book, Against Equality: Queer Revolution, Not Mere Inclusion.
+She is also a member of the Chicago grassroots organisation Gender JUST (Justice United for Societal Transformation) and serves as its Policy Director (a volunteer position).
 Nair was, from 1999-2003, a member of the now-defunct Queer to the Left.
 Her activist work includes gentrification, immigration, public education, and youth at risk.

-She is currently working on a book tentatively titled Strange Love, about neoliberalism and affect.
-The work includes chapters on the discourses around autism, animal rights, immigration reform, gay marriage, and workplace feminism; the point of entry is to consider how "movements" arond these issues adopt the language and even the strategies of left/radical politics while in fact being deeply embedded in a pallid liberal and often even deeply conservative framework.
-In Fall/Winter 2011, Nair held a year-long residency at Chicago's Mess Hall, to curate shows and forums around the topics covered in the book.
+She is currently working on a book titled Strange Love: Neoliberalism, Affect, and the Invention of Social Justice.
+The work looks critically at social justice movements, including those organised around autism, animal rights, immigration reform, gay marriage, and workplace feminism.
+It argues that "movements" organised around these issues adopt the language and even the strategies of left/radical politics while in fact being deeply embedded in a pallid liberal and often even deeply conservative framework.

 This website is an archive of her published work and provides updates on her latest and forthcoming projects and appearances.
-While this represents much of what she has written, we are still in the process of uploading older articles and other work.
-The tabs here are fairly self-explanatory, and the work is organised by genre.
+The tabs are being re-organised but, for now: they are fairly self-explanatory, and the work is organised by genre.
 I Don’t Live Here Anymore is a blog focused on political and cultural commentary.
-Off The Books is a blog about books: it includes multi-book reviews and critical essays on the state of books and publishing.
+Off The Books is a blog about books: it includes multi-book reviews and critical essays on the state of books and publishing, and Book Reviews includes many reviews (we're working on resolving a slight glitch and getting the former to list more pieces).
 Gay Marriage Hurts My Breasts is a compendium of her work on gay marriage.
-In an era when even the so-called "Left" and the Occupy Movement has claimed gay marriage as some kind of anti-capitalist cause, it seemed necessary to heighten and illuminate a critique of gay marriage - a movement that increases economic inequality, rather than decreasing it.
+In an era when even the so-called "Left" has claimed gay marriage as some kind of anti-capitalist cause, it seemed necessary to heighten and illuminate a critique of gay marriage - a movement that increases economic inequality, rather than decreasing it.
 Currently, I Don't Live Here Anymore is the best way to track her writing, from most recent to oldest, as we work on updating the other sections.

-Please do not send any relevant materials to any of the publications listed above.
+Please do not send any materials, such as books for review, to any of the publications listed above.